 - Choose a lightweight suit fabric in wool/cotton as it will help regulate your temperature.

-- For less formal occasions add a colourful pocket square, t-shirt, polo and a black suede loafer for a more youthful and relaxed look.
+- For less formal occasions add a colorful pocket square, t-shirt, polo and a black suede loafer for a more youthful and relaxed look.